 2) Waxed Toilet Roll Tubes

-These were one of the first firestarters we ever made.
+These were some of the first firestarters we ever made.
 This was due to having saved loads of toilet roll tubes for a craft that eventually weren’t needed.

 For this, you are going to stuff 1 toilet roll tube with lots of others then soak in wax.
 These burn for a while and can also be quite heavy when made so it may be best to cut all the tubes in half before you start.